Whitepapers

 The Top 5 Trial Complications

 Recent widespread recalls of investigational products have led to harsher scrutiny and stricter rules from the Food and Drug Administration (FDA).
-Steps take to prepare for trials in the past are no longer enough.
+Steps taken to prepare for trials in the past are no longer enough.
 This document highlights the top five key areas that can complicate medical device trials.

 Risk Determination